isoAdvector/isoAdvector/README.md

     - `isoAdvection`
   These are compiled into a library named `libIsoAdvection`.
 * For comparison we also include the CICSAM, HRIC and mHRIC algebraic VOF schemes in `finiteVolume` directory.
-These are compiled into a library called `libVOFInterpolationSchemes`.
+These were previously compiled into a library called `libVOFInterpolationSchemes` but are currently not compiled and are only included as legacy code.

 `applications/`